-Figure S4 | Zeeman splitting and MCD response vs. magnetic field in a regular LED device based on MAPbBr3. a, EL circular polarization measured in a traditional MAPbBr3-based LED device with nonmagnetic electrode, measured under the same conditions as for the spin-LED.
-The obtained circular polarization originates from FICPO in MAPbBr3 as well as MCD of the cryostat window. b, MCD response of the LSMO layer and cryostat window measured at 10K using the circular polarization of the PL emission in MAPbBr3 film.
+Supplementary Figure 4 | Zeeman splitting and MCD response vs. magnetic field in a regular LED device based on MAPbBr3. a, EL circular polarization measured in a traditional MAPbBr3-based LED device with nonmagnetic electrode, measured under the same conditions as for the spin-LED.
+The obtained circular polarization originates from field induced circular polarization in MAPbBr3 as well as MCD of the cryostat window. b, MCD response of the LSMO layer and cryostat window measured at 10K using the circular polarization of the PL emission in MAPbBr3 film.

-S5.
-Lack of inversion symmetry at MAPbBr3 surface

-Evidence of the inversion symmetry breaking may be obtained via Nonlinear Optics.
-We indeed observed second harmonic generation (SHG) emission at the MAPbBr3 surface, which is possible only when there is no inversion symmetry.
-This was achieved using pulsed fs laser system at 1.55 micron that is in the transparent region of the perovskite.
-When focusing on the MAPbBr3 surface we obtained (SHG) emission at 770 nm and third harmonic generation (THG) emission at 517 nm, as well as three-photon absorption induced PL at 550 nm, as seen in Fig. S5.
-In contrast, we only obtained THG emission when focusing inside the MAPbBr3 bulk crystal.
-Since SHG occurs only in materials that lack inversion symmetry, our measurements show that indeed the MAPbBr3 surface lacks inversion symmetry.